Choose the world

 With thousands of local campaigning groups across the UK, including Towns, Schools, Universities and Faith Groups, there are lots of ways to get involved with Fairtrade in your community.

 From coffee mornings to running marathons, supporters across the UK are finding fun and creative ways to raise money for Fairtrade.

 Find out about our current campaigns and join us in demanding a fair deal for farmers and workers.

 of fairtrade is owned by farmers

 The assembly combines 50 percent producer representation with 50 percent national Fairtrade organisation representation

 Paid in fairtrade premium since 1994

 Over the past 25 years, shoppers have generated 1 billion Euros in Fairtrade Premium for farmers and workers

-fairtrade products available to buy in the UK
+fairtrade products in the UK

 Think Fairtrade is just bananas and coffee?
 Think again.
 The full list includes ice cream, face cream, gold and flowers.